Insta envy: When you are jealous of someone’s Instagram page or their theme- The Urban Dictionary.

 I use the healing tool to remove unwanted items in photos, think everything from pimples to people.
 You will never have to worry about photo bombers again!

 Again, I’m not a photographer so I don’t own big fancy cameras and lenses.
 So sometimes my photos appear slightly blurry.
 Adding a little detail magic can sharpen them right up!
-I’ll often use it to highlight jewelry, details on my clothes or words.
+I’ll often use it to highlight jewellery, details on my clothes or words.

 Sometimes, I’ll be done by this stage and ready to upload.
 Other times, I’ll go to VSCO to add a filter.

 If you get overwhelmed by Instagram filters then get yourself a cup of tea for this one.
 I haven’t counted how many filters but there is a lot to choose from and because I’m never satisfied I went and purchased a few extra.
-Now I have maybe three filters I stick to, especially if I’m trying to stick to a certain color theme on my feed.
+Now I have maybe three filters I stick to, especially if I’m trying to stick to a certain colour theme on my feed.
 I always tone the theme down a little to make it look more natural and then I might jump into editing section to make some small tweaks.

 Pick a filter, tone it down a bit, go down two notches on contrast and up two notches on sharpness etc etc…